Chick92/powerbank_instructions_mk12/README.md

 SSH into the device and enter the following:

-$ sudo nmcli con mod "Wired connection 1" ipv4.method manual ipv4.addr "192.168.XXX.YYY/24"
+$ sudo nmcli con mod "Wired connection 1" ipv4.method manual ipv4.addr "192.168.XXX.YYY/24" ipv4.gateway "192.168.1.254" ipv4.dns “8.8.8.8”

 where XXX.YYY represent the specific ip address and subnet you wish the device to have, e.g 192.168.50.102

+The DNS used is Google's DNS, and the gateway IP address will be that of your network router.
+Typically this is 192.168.XXX.1 or 192.168.XXX.254.

 The speach marks are part of the syntax, enter the above as it is typed out!

-The system must be rebooted for the changes to take effect -
+The system must either be rebooted for the changes to take effect -

 $ sudo reboot now

+Or, you can restart just the networking -

+$ nmcli con up "Wired connection 1"

 # Adding Additional Sensors / Software